-CPREP grants support evidence-based programs that provide young people with medically accurate and age-appropriate information for the prevention of unintended pregnancy, HIV, and other STDs.
-Only organizations and institutions in states and territories that did not apply for PREP state grants are eligible to submit competitive applications for CPREP grants.
-In FY 2017, 21 CPREP grants, totaling \$10.2 million, were awarded to 21 organizations in Florida, Indiana, North Dakota, Texas, and Virginia, as well as in American Samoa, Guam, and the Northern Mariana Islands.
+CPREP grants support evidence-based programs that provide young people with medically accurate and age-appropriate information for the prevention of unintended pregnancy, HIV/AIDS, and other STDs.
+Only organizations and institutions in states and territories that did not apply for PREP state grants in either of the first two fiscal years after the call for PREP state-grant applications were eligible to submit competitive applications for CPREP grants.
+In FY 2016, 21 CPREP grants, totaling \$10.3 million, were awarded to 21 organizations in Florida, Indiana, North Dakota, Texas, and Virginia, as well as in American Samoa, Guam, and the Northern Mariana Islands.

-• In FY 2017, Oklahoma received PREP state-grant funding; therefore, entities in Oklahoma were not eligible for CPREP.
+• In FY 2016, Oklahoma received PREP state-grant funding; therefore, entities in Oklahoma were not eligible for CPREP.

-TITLE V "ABSTINENCE EDUCATION" STATE GRANT PROGRAM
+TITLE V STATE ABSTINENCE EDUCATION GRANT PROGRAM

-The Title V "abstinence education" state grant program for AOUM programming, or the Title V AOUM program, is administered by FYSB, within ACF of HHS, and was authorized at \$75 million for FY 2017.
+The Title V state abstinence education grant program for abstinence-only-until-marriage (AOUM) programming, or the Title V AOUM program, is administered by FYSB, within ACF of HHS, and was funded at \$75 million in FY 2016.
 The Title V AOUM program requires states to provide three state-raised dollars, or the equivalent in services, for every four federal dollars received.
 The state match may be provided in part or in full by local groups.
-All programs funded by Title V AOUM must exclusively promote abstinence from sexual activity and may provide mentoring, counseling, and adult supervision toward this end.39
+All programs funded by Title V AOUM must exclusively promote abstinence from sexual activity and may provide mentoring, counseling, and adult supervision toward this end.
+Programs must be medically accurate and age-appropriate and must encourage abstinence as an expected outcome.

-- In FY 2017, the Oklahoma Department of Health received \$897,399 in federal Title V AOUM funding.40 - The Department disburses sub-grants to three local entities.
+- In FY 2016, the Oklahoma Department of Health received \$998,103 in federal Title V AOUM funding.34 - The department disburses sub-grants to three local entities.
 At the time of publication, additional information on Oklahoma's sub-grantees, approved curricula, and match was unavailable.

 The Oklahoma Department of Health, along with its three sub-grantees, administers Title V AOUM grant funds to programs that target elementary and middle school students and their parents.
-41 Sub-grantees will serve an estimated 2,425 young people and 375 parents per year in the following counties: Tulsa, Oklahoma, Comanche, Cleveland, Canadian, McClain, Grady, Pottawatomie, Rogers, Creek, Wagoner, Beckham, Custer, Washita, and Carter.
+Sub-grantees will serve an estimated 2,425 young people and 376 parents a year in the following counties: Tulsa, Oklahoma, Comanche, Cleveland, Canadian, McClain, Grady, Pottawatomie, Rogers, Creek, Wagoner, Beckham, Custer, Washita, and Carter.
 One-on-one mentoring services will be provided to at-risk children ages 6-18 two to four times a month for two to three hours per visit.
 Sub-grantees will use Choosing the Best! and Raising Healthy Children curricula and The Big Talk Book for parents.
-42

-"SEXUAL RISK AVOIDANCE EDUCATION" (SRAE) GRANT PROGRAM
+"SEXUAL RISK AVOIDANCE EDUCATION" GRANT PROGRAM

-Administered by FYSB within ACF of HHS, the SRAE program-a rebranding of the competitive AOUM grant program-provides funding for public and private entities for programs that "teach young people to voluntarily refrain from non-marital sexual activity and prevent other youth risk behaviors."
-These programs are also required by statute to "teach the benefits associated with self-regulation; success sequencing for poverty prevention; healthy relationships; goal setting and resisting sexual coercion; dating violence; and other youth risk behaviors, such as underage drinking or illicit drug use, without normalizing teen sexual activity."
-In FY 2017, \$15 million was appropriated for the SRAE grant program, and \$13.5 million was awarded to 27 grantees in 14 states through a competitive application process.
+Administered by FYSB within ACF of HHS, the "sexual risk avoidance education" (SRAE), i.e., the AOUM grant program, provides competitive funding for programs that "teach young people to voluntarily refrain from non-marital sexual activity and prevent other youth risk behaviors."
+These programs are also required by statute to "teach the benefits associated with self-regulation, success sequencing for poverty prevention, healthy relationships, goal setting, and resisting sexual coercion, dating violence, and other youth risk behaviors such as underage drinking or illicit drug use without normalizing teen sexual activity."
+In FY 2016, \$10 million was appropriated for the SRAE grant program and \$8.98 million was awarded to 21 grantees in 12 states through a competitive application process.

-• In FY 2017, there were no SRAE grantees in Oklahoma.
+• In FY 2016, there were no SRAE grantees in Oklahoma.